Written by Editorial Team

 For women expecting to be pregnant and couples going through their fertility treatments, a missed period is a sign of hope.
-For those that are not planning to have a baby or have other life-plans, a missed period leads to anxiety and worrying about the future.
-Sure, a missed period is an indication of pregnancy.
-But it is not a 100 percent guarantee of the same.
+For those that are not planning to have a baby or have other life plans, a missed period leads to anxiety and worrying about the future.
+It is important to understand early pregnancy symptoms.

 For all the nervousness, a missed period could mean that you may have mentioned an incorrect date of your previous menstrual cycle.
 It could also indicate a possibility of a hormonal imbalance in your body.
 Changes in your diet, weight or intake of certain medicines could also lead to a missed or delayed period.
 Stress and physical exertion could also lead to a delayed period and could have absolutely nothing to do with pregnancy.

 But there are sure signs of pregnancy after the first missed period that one should watch out for.
 These are clear indications of pregnancy, of course, to be ascertained by follow-up tests.